Wenchi S.C.

-Wenchi Sporting Club formerly known as Unity Sporting Club is Ghanaian football club based in Wenchi, Brong-Ahafo.
+Wenchi Sporting Club formerly known as Unity Sporting Club is a Ghanaian football club based in Wenchi, Brong-Ahafo.
 They are competing in the Brong Ahafo Division Two Zone 9.
-In July 2013 the club executives vote to change the name to Wenchi Sporting Club, a move which was aim at getting the people to Wenchi to have a sense of belonging to the club.
+In July 2013 the club executives voted to change the name to Wenchi Sporting Club, a move which was aimed at getting the people to Wenchi to have a sense of belonging to the club.

-The club was founded in 2007 by the club's president Mr. Ernest Anokye-Gyan with support from Unity Community & Sport Association and Unity Football Club, of Reading in Berkshire, England to promote safe ground for young athletes to develop their football skill.
-The club also operate a sports academy which currently has 150 youngsters between ages of 10 – 21 years, focusing on the education and development of young athletes.
+The club was founded in 2007 by the club's president Mr. Ernest Anokye-Gyan with support from Unity Community & Sport Association and Unity Football Club, of Reading in Berkshire, England to promote safe ground for young athletes to develop their football skills.
+The club also operates a sports academy which currently has 150 youngsters between the ages of 10 – 21 years, focusing on the education and development of young athletes.

 Unity Sporting Club uses football as a tool to engage a large pool of street children on a regular basis who traditionally have little access to sporting activities.
 The academy then aims to develop children's ability to be coached, both on and off the football pitch, with the aim of empowering them through a programme of non-formal education which is complemented by a fun and goal oriented rewards.

 In other to keep the current players active the club has registered to play in Ghana Division Two League.
 This will also provide experience for the young players the Unity Academy.
 The club played in the Division Two League ”Third tier of Ghana Football Leagues” for the Season 2010/2011.
 This was a big step, and also opened way for the youth (academy) players to break into professional football through their own club (USC).
 This in no doubt increased and promoted healthy competition in the Ghana National League.